BrianPerel/fun-ops/README.md

 * Optionally, if you want the apps to be digitally signed during the jar process, make sure to create a signjar-key.properties file and place it under the directory Documents\keys\signjar-key.properties.
 The signjar-key.properties file must have the following properties defined with values: keystore, keystore.password, key.alias, kay.password

 * List of apps in project: Calculator, Data encryption-decryption, Stop watch, Guessing number game, Hangman, Tic tac toe, Wiggle Mouse, Clock, Ping Pong

+* To run/do development on these apps you would need to have JDK 17 installed

 ## Author